wendyverdonk93/docs/content/tools/payment-pages/styling-payment-pages.md

 To apply the style from a template for another website in your account, click the **Apply style from** button in the top right corner.
 Save the template to the relevant website.

-To use dynamic styling, see [Dynamic styling for payment pages](/tools/payment-pages/dynamic-styling-for-payment-pages/).
+To use dynamic styling, see [Dynamic styling payment pages](/tools/payment-pages/dynamic-styling-payment-pages/).